oguerrer/oguerrer.github.io/src/content/research/misc-climate-method.md

 ---
 title: 'Methodological note for the climate and security index'
+titleShort: 'Methodological note for the climate and security index'
 description: 'This is the formal presentation of the climate security index framework.
 We bring together ideas and methods from conflict analysis, complex systems, signal processing, and public governance to build a novel method.'
 pubDate: '2023'
 publicationLink: 'https://hdl.handle.net/10568/116266'